Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 1. Plug in your Displayport dummy plug into a socket, at the back of machine
 2. On node machine, install [RealVNC server](https://www.realvnc.com/en/connect/download/vnc/)
 3. Launch RealVNC server from LM menu, configure as desired
-4. On any OTHER machine, install [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to access your node remotely!
+4. On any OTHER machine (Can be Windows/Mac/Linux/Mobile), install [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to access your node remotely!
 5. Unplug your keyboard, monitor and mouse!

 # Bookmark these URLs in Firefox, for additional information